Safety

 No One Left Best Practices

 Nothing feels worst than having a problem or not knowing the route and realizing that no one is in sight.
 Nothing feels better than seeing riders return to find you or waiting for you when you round a bend.
-The following techniques are an elaboration on item 11 under "Safe Cycling Best Practices" and can be used separately or in combination to insure that no one on a group ride is lost or left behind.

 - Regroup at places with room to gather completely off the road

-- Regroup at time intervals—every half hour
+- Regroup at time intervals – every half hour

-- Regroup at distance intervals—every ten miles
+- Regroup at distance intervals – every ten miles

-When appropriate, send two riders back to find those missing so one can stay and the other can report back to the group.
+- When appropriate, send two riders back to find those missing so one can stay and the other can report back to the group.

 - An experienced rider buddies with each new rider